Current Members

 Vegreville, AB

 Over the past 30+ years, Dwayne has competed in over 770 successful races at more than 265 rodeos, fairs, and other racing events.
 Over this time he has been fortunate enough to have driven both chuckwagons and chariots to show championships and consistenly places top 10.
-Dwaynes horse Billi won the 2012 and 2014 right pole horse Cartiers Neck Yoke Buch awards.
+Dwaynes horse Billi won the 2012 and 2014 right pole horse Cartiers Neck Yoke Bunch awards.
 Following close after, Rebel, a left chariot horse won the Cartier's Neck Yoke Bunch award in 2016 and in 2018 won the left lead horse award.
-Dwayne is currently serving as the president for the APCCA and actively promotes the association and the sport of racing both locally ans internationally.
-In 2017, Dwayne's passion for racing was rewarded as he was rewarded the Volunteer of the Year and Didicated Driver of the year award.
+Dwayne is currently serving as the President for the APCCA and actively promotes the association and the sport of racing both locally and internationally.
+In 2017, Dwayne's passion for racing was rewarded as he was rewarded the Volunteer of the Year and Dedicated Driver of the year award.
 In 2018 Dwayne was the winner of the chuckwagon tour championship.

-Mirror, AB
+Mirror, Ab

 Bill Govenlock